Meet The Tutors

-YASH is a freshman at New York University’s Stern School of Business.
-He will attend NYU Stern on a full scholarship.
+YASH is a sophomore at New York University’s Stern School of Business.
+Yash attends this prestigious business school on full scholarship.
 He was a recipient of the NYU Breakthrough Leadership Scholars Program and the NYC Stern Scholarship.
 He also was awarded the Quest for Excellence NYC Award and was a National Merit Commended Scholar.
 Yash graduated from the Bronx High School of Science with a 95 GPA.
-He scored a 1550 on his SAT, playing him in the 99th percentile nationwide.
+He scored a 1550/1600 on his SAT, playing him in the 99th percentile nationwide.
 He also received a perfect score on the SAT Mathematics Level 2 subject test and scored a 5/5 on his AP Calculus BC exam.
 He is currently taking five AP classes (Macroeconomics, Microeconomics, Physics C: Mechanics, Physics C: Electricity and Magnetism, Statistics) and two Post-AP classes (Linear Algebra and Ordinary Differential Equations and Multi Variable and Partial Differential Equations).
 He attended an Introduction to Business Management program at Cornell University and a Computational Design and Innovation program at the Cooper Union.
 Yash was accepted to all his top choices, including The Ross School of Business at the University of Michigan, University of California, Berkeley, University of California, Los Angeles, and Carnegie Mellon University.
 For all four years of his academic career in high school, Yash represented the math team at Bronx Science and attended meetings for the NYC math team held at New York University.
 He is the President of the Chess Club and a member of both the badminton and bowling teams at his high school.
 He is an active member of the national honor society and often tutors students at the Hindu Temple, Queens in his free time.
 At NYU, Yash plans on majoring in Finance and Applied Mathematics.
 Yash has taken and received an A in the following courses: Finance, Economics, Statistics, Financial Statement Analysis, Managerial Accounting, Corporate Finance, and Mathematics of Finance.
 Yash Parents live in the Parker Towers, which gives him a great reason to visit his folks and work at Kweller Queens on weekends.
 When not at Kweller Prep, Yash likes to play basketball, travel, and watch Bollywood films.